 - 1. Washington State Horsemen will award a Register of Merit for Equitation Riders based on these requirements: - a.
 The rider must be a current WSH member.
 Points will be counted each year from each appropriate Equitation, Horsemanship, and Showmanship High Score Award class for which the competitor is currently recorded, including medal classes. - b.
-A total of 400 points must be earned in Western classes at WSH B-System shows, at least twenty (20) of which must be from appropriate c.
+A total of 400 points must be earned in Western classes at WSH B-System shows, at least twenty (20) of which must be from appropriate Championships.
+Points must be earned under a minimum of eight (8) different Judges. - c.
 Points are awarded to the person, who may earn points with multiple horses.
 The horse used is not required to be recorded for a performance or halter award.